 I’m glad we’re making headway when it comes to better securing user identities.
 Unfortunately, it’s easy to overlook the vulnerability of machine identities.
 Machine identities are vital to securing everything from shopping on the web, to banking both online and offline, to assuring that cloud-driven applications aren’t tampered with.
 And many of the machines that need machine identities for security also govern encryption.
 Including the encryption of those user identities!

-Venafi’s March 2018 research collaboration with Forrester, Securing The Enterprise With Machine Identity Protection, is more relevant now than ever.
-In March 2018, Venafi commissioned Forrester Consulting to examine the importance of protecting machine identities in enterprises today, and to explore how prepared companies are to implement those protections.
+In March 2018, Venafi commissioned Forrester Consulting to examine the importance of managing and protecting machine identities in enterprises today, and to explore how prepared companies are to implement those protections.
 The study surveyed 350 IT and security decision makers across the US, UK, France, Germany, and Australia.
 From the Executive Summary:

 “Ninety-six percent of companies agree that effective protection of machine and human identities is critical to the long-term security and viability of their companies, but 80% struggle with the delivery of important machine identity protection capabilities.